glennhenry/cs-notes/docs/deep-learning/06-computer-vision/01-cnn/cnn.md

 ### CNN

-CNN is specialized type of neural network used for image analysis, CNN typically consists of 3 different layer.
+CNN is specialized type of neural network used for image analysis, CNN typically consists of 4 different layer.
 Same as traditional neural network, these layer are connected together and will pass its result to next layer.

+- **Input Layer** : Input of CNN is an image in the form of number which is the representation of the image color.
+Input layer typically expect : [batch_size, channels, width, height], where width and height is the size of image, channels represent how many color channel in the image (e.g. RGB image means 3 channel), and batch_size is the number of image processed together in a single forward and backward pass.

 - **Convolutional Layer** : Which is the layer that performs convolution operation explained above.
-So instead of multiplying input data by weights, CNN does convolution process to the input data then pass it onto the next layer that does convolution again.
+So instead of multiplying input data by weights as we did in traditional neural network, CNN does convolution process to the input data which is the image in numerical representation then pass it onto the next layer that does convolution again.
 The convolution layer may also include an [activation function](/deep-learning/deep-learning-foundation#activation-function).

 - **Pooling Layer** : Pooling layer that does the pooling process to reduce the image dimension.
-The pooling layer will take the representation of a region in the overall image.
+The pooling layer reduce image size but it also take the representation of the overall image.
+Each neuron in pooling layer will capture different representation of image depending on the input.

 - **Fully Connected Layer** : The fully connected layers are the same layers as the traditional neural network.
-After extracting the information from image, these layer is responsible for making prediction.
+After extracting the information from image from convolution and pooling layer, this layer is responsible for making prediction.

 ![CNN Layers](./cnn-layer.png)
 Source : https://developersbreach.com/convolution-neural-network-deep-learning/